 We are committed to making these resources accessible to our leaders and members and the wider community in the interest of inter-generational learning and the value of learning from history.

-- Donate your personal or family papers (letters, diaries, un/published writings, audible and visible records)
+- donate personal or family papers (letters, diaries, un/published writings, audible and visible records) about the history of the New Testament Church of God in the UK e.g. mission and migration stories/photos.

-- Volunteer your time and skills eg. research, oral history, archiving, fundraising
+- volunteer time and skills eg. research, oral history, archiving, fundraising.

 Heritage Ministries in the Church of God